007N/Projects/README.md

 ~~**The Pipe Probleme** - Give a number of pipes, and get the number of pipes needed at the base to form a pyramid of pipes.~~

+~~**The Social Network Relations** - John has two friends on day one.
+Every day, his friends present him two new friend.
+How many friends will he have in x days ?~~

 Classic Algorithms
 -----------------